ahmed-abdelwahed1/Olympics-Data-Analysis/README.md

 - Data files should be placed in the `data` directory before running the scripts.
 - The analysis results are automatically saved in the `analysis_results` directory.
 - For detailed analysis, check the Jupyter notebooks in the `notebooks` directory.
+- Regular backups of the database are recommended.
+- Monitor disk space when working with large datasets.

 ## Contact